rosscg/rosscg.github.io/_posts/2022-07-31-Switch-Joycon-RCM.md

 <img src="/images/posts/joycon-pins.jpg" alt="Joycon pins" width="600"/>

-Two wires are soldered to the back sides of pins 7 and 10 and run along the rail's board.
+Two wires are soldered to the back sides of pins 7 and 10 and are run along the rail's board.
 As the internals of the joycon case are tightly-fit, sheathed wires are difficult to find spare for.
-Therefore, a stranded wire is stripped and two strands used -- be careful that the paths used for these wires do not connect to other metal areas and create shorts.
-The wires can be seen in the picture of the completed installation below and are highlighted in the adjacent picture.
-Note the extra slack in the right (green) wire to allow for the travel of the button.
+Therefore, a stranded wire is stripped and two strands used -- care is taken to ensure that the paths used for these wires do not connect to other metal areas and create shorts.
+The wires are visible in the picture of the completed installation below and highlighted in the adjacent picture.
+Note the extra slack in the right (green) wire to allow for the travel distance of the button.

 <table><tr>
   <td>